PrasadFakke/SleepIQ/README.md

 # 🛌 SleepIQ - Sleep Health & Lifestyle Prediction System

-A Machine Learning project that predicts sleep disorders based on health and lifestyle factors.
+A Machine Learning project that predicts sleep disorder categories based on health and lifestyle factors.
 The system uses **SMOTE, XGBoost, Stacking Ensemble, and SHAP explainability** with an interactive **Streamlit web application**.

 ---

 ## 🌐 Streamlit Application

 The Streamlit application provides an interactive interface where users can enter health and lifestyle information and receive a predicted sleep disorder category.

 The application uses the saved model artifacts from the `artifacts/` folder.